-- Assistant Store Managers - Retail shops, coffee shops, small dining places.
+- Managers and Assistant Store Managers: Retail shops, coffee shops, small dining places.

-Located just 4 miles south of the Urban Core of Jacksonville and on the north side of the bridge above Fruit Cove, 23,000 civilian and active-duty staff serve on this US naval air station (NAS).
-It is a major hub for US Navy activities in the South.
+Located just four miles south of the Urban Core District of Jacksonville and on the north side of the bridge above Fruit Cove, 24,000 civilian and active duty staff serve on this important air station.
+Annual air shows featuring the Blue Angels and other navy aircraft being in many visitors.

-Among numerous important operational missions, the naval air base supports Patrol Squadron Thirty, the Navy's largest aviation squadron and the sole P-3C Orion Fleet Replacement Squadron to train US, NATO and Allied pilots and air crew/maintenance people for more advanced missions.
+Among many other important operational missions, the base supports Patrol Squadron Thirty, the Navy's largest aviation squadron and the sole P-3C Orion Fleet Replacement Squadron to train American, NATO and Allied pilots and air crew/maintenance people for advanced missions.

 This air station includes a large airfield for training and other missions, a maintenance depot of nearly 200 different skilled trades, a US Naval Hospital, a US Navy Fleet Industrial Supply Center, a Navy Family Service Center, and numerous recreational facilities for civilian and service personnel and families.